vishhvaan/eve-pi/README.md

 # Installation

 1. Download and flash the [Raspbian] Buster OS on an SD card.
-2. Insert the SD Card into the Pi and connect the Pi to a display, keyboard, and the local area network.
+2. Insert the SD Card into the Pi and connect the Pi to a display, keyboard, local area network, and power.
 3. Note the IP address of the device with the command:
 ```sh
 $ ifconfig